Skip to content

 bun dev

-If you prefer to set up your project manually, follow these steps:
+If you prefer to set up your project from scratch:

 1. Initialize Project